Slow Smoked Pork For a Great Sandwich

 Step 4: Smoking the Pork

 Once both your pork and your smoker have come up to temperature, you can proceed to smoking.
-Place your pork shoulder onto the center of the grate and close the lid.
+Place pork shoulder onto the center of the grill grate and close the lid.
 Over the long cooking period, make sure to carefully monitor the amount of charcoal, wood, and water left in the smoker, adding more of each as needed.
 Additionally, pay attention to the air vents to ensure that your heat remains consistent.
 If you suspect the meat may be starting to burn on top, you can tent it with aluminum foil for the duration of the cook or lower the temperature accordingly.

 Every half hour or so, spritz the meat down with the reserved brining liquid you collected in the bottle, shaking well before each use.
 This will keep it moist and add extra flavor as it cooks, with the sugar caramelizing a bit on the outside, too.
 The pork is done once the internal temperature reaches somewhere around 180 degrees Fahrenheit.
 Once it reaches that target temperature, remove it from the heat.